 While the use of multiple contractors can reduce payroll expenses and increase job flexibility for workers, these employees may also have fewer benefits and less protection than regular employees.
 General contractors should provide mentoring to their subcontractors and ensure that the subcontractors have sufficient workers’ compensation coverage for their employees.

-Since construction injuries that involve a personal injury claim may be complicated, it is best to consult with a personal injury attorney after a construction accident about your options.
+Since construction injuries that involve a personal injury claim may be complicated, it is best to consult with a construction accident attorney after a construction accident about your options.
 If you are seeking a personal injury attorney to help with your claim, contact us today.